secnot/rectpack/README.md

 		# Do something with the rectangles
 ```

-All the dimmensions and positions must be integers, used float2dec to convert
+All the dimmensions must be integers, used float2dec to convert float values to integers.
-float values to integers. (see float below)
+(see float below)

 Algorithms
 ==========